hellogaga/hellogaga.github.io/_posts/2021-05-29-Resources-Notebook.markdown

 #### Download firmware and burn it into SD card.
 First check the version of Raspberry pi and different version of firmware at this [link](https://mlapp.cn/1004.html).
 * Download the firmware from this [Github repo](https://github.com/SuLingGG/OpenWrt-Rpi).
+Please note that there are two types of file system (ext4 and quashfs).
+I used ext4 because this can be easily managed by Gparted.
+Please check the summry on this [page](https://mlapp.cn/1004.html).
 * Use **Etcher** to burn the downloaded firmware into SD card.
+* The default partition is very little, which cannot make full use of the SD card.
+Use this [link](https://mlapp.cn/1011.html) to enlarge the size of the partition.
+It is very easy with Gparted on Linux system.
 * Insert the SD card and boot.

 #### RPi Configuration